As adults there are many big issues in the world that our children ask about.

 Many of these issues can be difficult to talk about with young children but through picture books, junior fiction and fiction we can make more meaning of these big issues and start to make changes in our lives to positively affect the world.

-Issues such as rising water levels, change in the climate, destruction of natural areas, extinction of flora and fauna, increase in plastic waste, chemicals in our lives, displaced people, getting back to our roots and play can all be difficult to talk about so please use this blog to help inspire you to talk.
+Issues such as rising water levels, change in the climate, destruction of natural areas, extinction of flora and fauna, increase in plastic waste, chemicals in our lives, displaced people, getting back to our roots and play can all be difficult to talk about so please use my teaching resources to help inspire you to talk.

 Each week I will post at least one new book with some ideas on how you can talk about the big issues and link activities to make even more sense.